-Over the past eight years, FACT/SF has established itself in the SF Bay Area with a unique blend of technical precision, intellectual rigor, and emotional expressivity.
-Working with sections from FACT/SF’s work, Relief, participants will learn complex phrase work, experiment with improvisation skills, and learn how to utilize Countertechnique tools in the context of choreography.
+Over the past nine years, FACT/SF has established itself in the SF Bay Area with a unique blend of technical precision, intellectual rigor, and emotional expressivity.
+Working with sections from FACT/SF’s work, Remains, participants will learn complex phrase work, experiment with improvisation skills, and learn how to utilize Countertechnique tools in the context of choreography.

 ABOUT WORKING BETTER FOR BETTER WORK: TIPS ON BEING A PRO

 Working Better for Better Work: Tips on Being a Pro focuses on the logistical and administrative necessities for working effectively and equitably within the dance field.
 The session will cover basic strategies for presenting oneself in a professional manner, building a community and a network, maintaining and developing relationships, and articulating and pursuing artistic and professional aspirations.
 After over a decade in the field, Charles Slender-White has witnessed a great number of dance artists unintentionally misrepresent themselves.
 With helpful tips and frank criticism, we’ll work collectively to identify how we can consistently put our best foot forward.
 If requested, Slender-White will additionally review and propose changes to participants’ CVs.